django/deps/draft/0020-annual-release-cycle.rst

 holiday period for both the Releaser and users evaluating upgrades.

-Annual releases are (of course) slower than eight monthly ones, and that is a cost or this proposal.
+Annual releases are (of course) slower than eight monthly ones, and that is a cost for this proposal.
 At this stage in Django's lifecycle, and given its strong stability guarantees, the motivating factors for this DEP make it one worth paying.